Autoscale with Prometheus

 Tolerance windows (dead-zone)⚓︎

-Use tolerance_up and tolerance_down to define a range around the target where no scaling occurs.
+Use tolerance_up and tolerance_down to define a range around the target value where no scaling occurs.

 This prevents unnecessary pod changes when metrics fluctuate near the target value.

-tolerance_up: 0.1means scale-up is skipped unless the metric is more than 10% above target.tolerance_down: 0.1means scale-down is skipped unless the metric is more than 10% below target.
+tolerance_up: 0.1means scale-up is skipped unless the metric is more than 10% above target value.tolerance_down: 0.1means scale-down is skipped unless the metric is more than 10% below target value.

 A tolerance window helps keep the cluster stable and avoids thrashing.